p0stw3b/programming-25/data/ru/part-1/5-conditional-statements.md

 <sample-output>

-Пожалуйста, введите число: **-7**
+Please type in a number: **-7**
-Абсолютное значение этого числа равно 7
+The absolute value of this number is 7

 </sample-output>

 <sample-output>

-Пожалуйста, введите число: **1**
+Please type in a number: **1**
-Абсолютное значение этого числа равно 1
+The absolute value of this number is 1

 </sample-output>

 <sample-output>

-Пожалуйста, введите число: **-99**
+Please type in a number: **-99**
-Абсолютное значение этого числа равно 99
+The absolute value of this number is 99

 </sample-output>